Examining the data

 Does the data exhibit seasonal variations?
 Although Watson Studio can automatically find the best seasonal or nonseasonal model for each series, you can often obtain faster results by limiting the search to nonseasonal models when seasonality is not present in your data.
 Without examining the data for each of the local markets, we can get a rough picture of the presence or absence of seasonality by plotting the total number of subscribers over all five markets.

-4. Right-click the Time Plot node and run it, then open the output that was generated.
+over the Time Plot node and click the Run icon .
+Open the output that was generated.

 The series exhibits a very smooth upward trend with no hint of seasonal variations.
 There might be individual series with seasonality, but it appears that seasonality isn't a prominent feature of the data in general.